Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

+We will constrain the state and input trajectories to lie within these sets for any possible disturbance sequence $\{w_k\}$ satisfying $\norm{w_k}_{\infty} \leq \sigma_w$ for all $k\geq 0$.
+Putting the cost and the constraints together, the optimal control problem that acts as our baseline is:

-This problem is to be interpreted as follows.
-First, let the set $\mathcal{K}$ enumerate all inputs that result from linear dynamic stabilizing feedback controllers for $(\trueA, \trueB)$ of the form $\tf u=\tf K \tf x$.
-This is made possible by the system level synthesis framework described above.
-The cost
+Above, we let the set $\mathcal{K}$ enumerate all inputs that result from linear dynamic stabilizing feedback controllers for $(\trueA, \trueB)$ of the form $\tf u=\tf K \tf x$.
+This is made possible by the system level synthesis framework described in the previous section.